-There are so many things to enjoy about the dirty hornitini.
-First, the name is just plain fun—a play on Hornitos Tequila, the brand that created this particular recipe.
-Then, there is the interesting flavor of tequila combined with olive brine; it's similar to gin but different enough to be intriguing.
+There are so many things to enjoy about the dirty tequila martini (or tequini).
+It's easy and there is the interesting flavor of tequila combined with olive brine; it's similar to gin but different enough to be intriguing.

 Basically, this is a twist on both the tequini and the dirty martini and a reposado is going to be the best tequila to pair with the olive flavor.
 It is also wise to take it slow on the olive juice, pouring small amounts until you find the perfect pour to suit your taste.